 A holistic approach to horse care

-In gratitude we share these powerful resources that continue to support the physical and emotional well-being of the Congruence Herd.
+In gratitude, we share the practitioners and resources who continue to support the physical and emotional well-being of the Congruence Herd.

 Nervous system regulation —